kookster/say_when/README.md

 You also have some options for running SayWhen:
 - SimplePoller - just a simple looping process, can be started with rake
-- CelluloidPoller - defines a Celluloid Actor appropriate for adding to a running Celluloid process, such as from Shoryuken or Sidekiq
+- CelluloidPoller - defines a Celluloid Actor appropriate for adding to a running Celluloid process, such as from Shoryuken

 Finally, there are options for triggers that determine when jobs run:
+- Cron expression
+- Once
--
+- Instance

 ```ruby
 # config/intializers/say_when.rb